nwdigitalradio/n7nix/kernbuild/INSTALL_CUSTOM_KERN.md

   *  **Need to modify these variables: flash_dev & img_date to suit**
   * **WARNING: Verify variable flash_dev in flashit.sh is in fact the flash device!**
     * **if it isn't you can hose your workstation**

   * Assumes:
-    * you can mount the fat32 partition at /mnt/fat32
+    * You can mount the fat32 partition at /mnt/fat32
-    * you can mount the ext4 partition at /mnt/ext4
+    * You can mount the ext4 partition at /mnt/ext4
     * flashit.sh script is in same directory as image directory
     * Run as root
 ```